-Responsible for electromagnetic position-sensing and feedback control of MEMS optical alignment mirrors, and for system integration.
+Responsible for electromagnetic position-sensing and feedback control of MEMS alignment mirrors, and for system integration into a cross-connect for fibre communication.
 Participated in the specification, design, and testing of mixed-signal custom integrated circuits (ASICs).
 Developed semi-automated production testing of mirrors and control electronics.
-Evaluated application of this MEMS mirror array for adaptive optics.
-Completed mechanical design and initial analog and digital electronic architecture for a MEMS/ASIC angular rate sensor.
+Evaluated this MEMS mirror array for use in adaptive optics.
+Completed the mechanical design and initial analogue and digital electronic architecture for a MEMS/ASIC angular rate sensor.
 Wrote sections of patent applications, and documentation for electronics, control systems, firmware, and software.

 |May 1999 – November 2000||Frederick Seitz Materials Research Laboratory,

 Collaborated with laboratory users in the design, execution, and analysis of optical measurements using pulsed lasers.
 Maintained near state-of-the-art capabilities in standard techniques such as ellipsometry, reflectance, transmittance, time-resolved photoluminescence, Raman scattering, and optical pump-probe measurements.
 Developed a custom measurement system using ultrafast lasers to generate acoustic pulses in a multi-layer structure, and track their propagation using the optical coherence of the light reflected from acoustic wavefronts.
 Prepared short courses, presentations, and articles for publication.